• Skip to main content

 Parent Association

 The Parent Association is the body that coordinates various parent groups to ensure the support for the operation of the school where parents and family members are able to contribute.
 It is also a body for directing parental input.
-The Parent Association is function based.
-Its members are representatives who belong to the various functional groups (Committees) at the school.
-The Chair is picked by vote from among the Committee Chairs and serves to coordinate and track the various Committees.

 Parent Association Duties

 Parent Association meetings are held on a regular basis, with a member of each Committee in attendance.
-The duties of the Parent Association include, but are not limited to the following:

 Parent Association Chair

 The Parent Association Chair is appointed (by vote) by the current members (Committee Chairs) of the PA.
 The term is, ideally, two years.
 The PA Chair may or may not be the PA representative for Charter Council.
-The PA Chair reports (dotted line) to the Administrator.

 The PA Chair’s main responsibility is to ensure that all Committees are in communication and coordination with the appropriate school councils and other committees as necessary.
 The Chair also keeps records of all Committee updates which are accessible by the school for the purpose of informing beyond the PA.